 Reason 3.
 Being Extremely Sensitive.

 You feel more emotions than others.
-You also feel other people’s emotions and don’t know what to do with them.
+You feel other people’s emotions and don’t know what to do with them.
 Smoking helps you to deal with this because it numbs your feelings.
 People who are highly sensitive are also more sensitive to addictions and peer pressure.

 Reason 4.
 Hiding From Your Talents.